sergeivolodin/practice-midterm-skeleton/Theory-Questions.md

 Which of the following are appropriate uses of an issue tracker (e.g. GitHub Issues in your SwEng project repositories) for a given server application called `InventoryServer`?

-- [y] Storing documentation about the API of `InventoryServer` for external developers
+- [n] Storing documentation about the API of `InventoryServer` for external developers
 - [y] Tracking new features for `InventoryServer`
 - [n] Tracking user interface bugs in `InventoryApp`, an Android app that communicates with `InventoryServer`
 - [y] Assigning issues to team members so everyone knows who is responsible for each piece of functionality